Zero To DSAZero To DSA

 );

-• "Last thing first" - undo/redo, backtracking, parsing nested structures
+• Undo/redo, backtracking, parsing nested structures

-• Problems where the most recent element is what matters (valid parentheses, next greater element)
+• Problems where the most recent element is what matters

 • Signal keywords: "nested", "backtrack", "most recent", "undo"